Medium modifications to jet angularities using SCET with Glauber gluons: Summary

-In this paper, we perform a detailed study of medium modifications on ungroomed jet angularities and restrict to the range of $a<1$ exponents.
-Angularities are interesting observables in the sense that one can vary the sensitivity of the observable to collinear radiation in the jet by varying the exponent ``$a$''.
-We present results for angularity exponents $a=-1,\, 0$ and $ 0.5$, although the framework holds for any value of ``$a$'' less than 1.
-To describe jet-medium interactions, we utilize the framework of SCET$_{\rm G}$ that incorporates these interactions via background Glauber fields generated from the color charges in the QGP.
-Utilizing the collinear-matrix elements and the in-medium splitting functions, we calculate the medium-modified angularity jet function to NLO accuracy.
-We use nCTEQ15 nuclear PDFs to encapsulate initial state effects.
+In this paper, we performed a first study of medium modifications on ungroomed jet angularities, restricting to the range of $a<1$ exponents.
+Angularities are interesting observables in the sense that one can vary the sensitivity of the observable to collinear radiation in the jet by varying the exponent `$a$'.
+We present results for angularity exponents $a=-1,\, 0$ and $ 0.5$, although the framework holds for any value of `$a$' less than 1.
+To describe jet-medium interactions, we utilize the SCET$_{\rm G}$ formalism that incorporates these interactions via background Glauber fields generated from the color charges in the QGP.
+Utilizing the collinear matrix elements and the medium-induced splitting functions, we calculate the medium-modified angularity jet function to NLL$^\prime$ accuracy.
+We use nCTEQ15 nuclear PDFs for Pb nuclei and incorporate the initial state energy loss before the hard interaction using the formalism discussed in Ref.~\cite{Vitev:2007ve}.
 To capture medium effects, we estimate medium parameters within the Glauber model and obtain the differential angularity spectrum.

-In order to explore the medium modifications on the jet substructure, we present results for various jet parameters, angularity exponents as well as for an off-central event.
-By looking at a narrow jet cone size $R=0.2$, we find the differential angularity distribution for $a=0$ to be less modified by the medium.
-Furthermore, from the ratio of the differential distributions for $R=0.2$, we observe little to no modification for all the angularity exponents, with the $a=0.5$ being the most modified.
+In order to explore the medium modifications on the jet substructure, we present results for various jet parameters, angularity exponents, as well as for an off-central event.
+By looking at two different values of jet radius and two different centrality bins, we find that the effects of the medium are more pronounced for $a=0.5$ and for a wider jet cone.
+Although we see little-to-no differences between the two centrality bins in our study, this effect is a result of the simple Bjorken-like expansion of the medium considered here.
+We also note from Table~\ref{tab:medmodel} that the fluctuations in the medium parameters within each centrality bin are quite large.
+Therefore, a proper analysis will require taking these into account.
+Further, one can use more sophisticated models of the background hydrodynamic evolution to characterize the medium.
+These improvements we leave for future work.